GorbulasDev/offset_docs/doc/docs/source/intro/blockchain_comparison.rst

 Security foundation
 -------------------

-Decentralized network can be subverted when populated by large amounts of identities all belonging to a single malicious adversary.
+A decentralized network can be subverted when populated by large amounts of identities all belonging to a single malicious adversary.
 This kind of attack is called a `Sybil attack <https://en.wikipedia.org/wiki/Sybil_attack>`_.
-We compare here the mitigations used in blockchain systems and in Offset against sybil attacks.
+We compare here the mitigations used in blockchain systems and in Offset against Sybil attacks.

-Blockchain systems use proof of work as a safeguard against Sybil attacks.
+Blockchain systems use proof-of-work as a safeguard against Sybil attacks.
 This idea can be simply described as: "one processor, one vote". **blockchain networks rely on the fact that computation power is rare.**

 Therefore an adversary has to gain meaningful computation power before he can obtain influence over a blockchain network.
-In blockchain based network, having large computation power can provide an adversary with the ability to double spend money.
+In a blockchain-based network, having large computation power can provide an adversary with the ability to double spend money.

-Offset does not make use of Proof of work.
+Offset does not make use of Proof-of work.
 Instead, Offset uses trust between people as a safeguard against Sybil attacks.
 In order to use Offset, a user has to set up mutual credit lines with a few Offset friends.
 Friends should be chosen carefully!
 Friends will usually be people the user has real world